morrownr/USB-WiFi/home/USB_WiFi_Adapters_that_are_supported_with_Linux_in-kernel_drivers.md

 Review by soyersoyer - The COMFAST CF-WU782AC works well with my RasPi4b (and hostapd).
 I had to use the disable_usb_sg=1 parameter.
 I like this setup because it can route near gigabit speeds.
 My mobile devices have 300-500mbit/s download speed too, it has guest wifi, and I can easily switch to a newer wifi adapter later.
 The rpi runs kodi, a shairport server and a bluetooth sound receiver server too.
 I bought the wifi adapter from AliExpress.

-Additional information about the COMFAST CF-WU782AC - 2022-03-27 - The Raspberry Pi OS 64 bit release date 2022-01-28 ships with an old version of the data file for usb_modeswitch which will make it look like you need to install a driver.
-That is not the problem.
-For more information, see [How to Modeswitch](https://github.com/morrownr/USB-WiFi/blob/main/home/How_to_Modeswitch.md).
-To clarify: Most Linux users will never know that this adapter is multi-state because the usb-modeswitch utility is installed and active on almost all modern Linux distros so the adapter will "just work."

 ```
 >=====>  Netgear A6210  <=====<
 ```